jsalt/MLZ_Genomics_Workshop_2023/Day_2_MLZ_Genomics_Workshop.md

 ```
 Name your output directory something sensible like `uces-callipepla`.

-* This code runs fairly quickly (~5 seconds / sample), so we can get away with running it directly on command line without a slurm file.
+* This code runs fairly quickly (approx. 5 seconds / sample), so we can get away with running it directly on command line without a slurm file.
 When your command is ready, **activate your phyluce conda environment** and copy the command directly onto bletchley: **~/callipepla-example**

 ### Step 2: Generate your pseudoreference sequence